telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### columns.filterable.cell.dataSource `Object|kendo.data.DataSource`

-Specifies custom dataSource for the AutoComplete when type of the column is string.
-Can be a JavaScript object which represents a valid data source configuration, a JavaScript array or an existing [kendo.data.DataSource](/api/javascript/data/datasource) instance.
+Specifies a custom dataSource for the AutoComplete when the type of the column is `string`.
+Can be a JavaScript object which represents a valid data source configuration, a JavaScript array, or an existing [`kendo.data.DataSource`](/api/javascript/data/datasource) instance.

-Using the same `dataSource` instance for the Grid, and the AutoComplete is not recommended, and causes negative side effects.
+It is not recommended that you use the same `dataSource` instance for the Grid and the AutoComplete because it causes negative side effects.

 If the `dataSource` options is missing, a new cloned instance of the Grid's dataSource will be used.

-If the `dataSource` option is an existing [kendo.data.DataSource](/api/javascript/data/datasource) instance the widget will use that instance and will **not** initialize a new one.
+If the `dataSource` option is an existing [`kendo.data.DataSource`](/api/javascript/data/datasource) instance, the widget will use that instance and will _not_ initialize a new one.

 #### Example - custom cell filter autocomplete dataSource